JochenHiller/posgi/README.md

 This project is a first, simple C++ based implementation of OSGi.
 It is intended to refresh my old C++ skills with latest C++ versions.

-It will be limited to core features of OSGi, which are applicable to be implemented in C++ as well.
+It will be limited to core features of OSGi R8, which are applicable to be implemented in C++ as well.

 ## Roadmap